 We are usually amazed when we discover hidden knowledge related to mysticism, magic, and witchcraft.
+In ancient world, people exploited symbolic words, images, and rituals to achieve desired outcomes through magical knowledge.
 Not only does this ancient knowledge enlighten us but it can also help us understand the very essence of our being.
-However, most of the times valuable magical information and insight are hidden right before our very eyes.
+However, most of the time valuable magical information and insight are hidden right before our very eyes.
 We simply need to know where to look.

 “Secrets have a way of making themselves felt, even before you know there’s a secret.” – Jean Ferris